Friday, December 8News That Matters

 Red Quill Gamefowl History, Fighting Style, and More

-If you’re interested in gamefowl, then you’ve probably heard of Red Quill Gamefowl.
-These chickens have a long history, and their characteristics, behavior, and fighting style have made them one of the most popular breeds of gamefowl.
+If you’re interested in gamefowl, you’ve probably heard of Red Quill Gamefowl.
+These chickens have a long history, and their characteristics, behavior, and fighting style have made them one of the most popular gamefowl breeds.
 But how much do you know about them?

 Origin and History of Red Quill

 For a long time, and from far away in England, the Elsins (or Eslins) family had a special breed of fowl that stood out for their speed, topping, and cutting abilities.
 Rarely were they ever bested.
 Typically, they started quickly and ferociously, dominating their rivals with excellent agility.
-If not gaining advantage swiftly, they would usually not emerge victorious.
-These birds were bright red-orange in color, with spots of dark over-brown spangles adorning the chest.
-Their defining feature was their huge coal-black eyes
+They will usually not emerge victorious if they do not gain an advantage swiftly.
+These birds were bright red-orange, with spots of dark over-brown spangles adorning the chest.
+Their defining feature was their huge coal-black eyes.

-As inbreeding progressed, the Eslin fowl, Redhorse, began to get smaller and tenser.
-A cross of alternate blood was clearly needed.
-A family in Baltimore, named Winans, gave the Eslins a forced strain of fowl called Redquills.
+As inbreeding progressed, the Eslin fowl, Redhorse, became smaller and tenser.
+A cross of alternate blood was needed.
+A family in Baltimore named Winans gave the Eslins a forced strain of fowl called Redquills.
 These birds were crossbred to their Redhorses.

 Typically, Redquills had red eyes and yellow legs.
-They were powerful, had long wings, and their tails were coal black (whereas the Redhorse had bronze tails).
+They were powerful, had long wings, and had coal-black tails (whereas the Redhorse had bronze tails).
 The first cross (half Quill – half Redhorse) was not, rehash, not particularly good.
-So they crossed the Redquill blood down to a quarter or less and thought about the Eslin Redquills.
+So they crossed the Redquill blood to a quarter or less and thought about the Eslin Redquills.

 James Eslin used his companion Winan’s red-eyed, yellow-legged, blue-red topknot cock to reproduce with his Brown-red hens, which had been procured by James’ father from Lord Fairfax (Lord Fairfax was an associate of George Washington).
-These birds contained duck wings, Pyles, and white-legged light reds that had several new infusions of Irish blood.
+These birds contained duck wings, Pyles, and white-legged light reds with several new Irish blood infusions.
 This combination included the “Old Hickory” bloodline of General Andrew Jackson’s Blackhackle from Jarvis Elise, Hansbrough’s Meyell greys, and the Mexican cock “General Santa Anna” from Thomas O’Neil.
-These fowl were initially called YellowJackets then after Redquills.
+These fowl were initially called YellowJackets, then after Redquills.
 The Wellslager rose comb Brown-red from Ohlenschlager was added later, as well as a Brown-red Tasseled “Counterfeit” cock contributed by John Goss of Maryland.

 The Behavior of Red Quill Gamefowl

 The behavior of the Red Quill Gamefowl should be considered when discussing its origin and history.
 Red Quill Gamefowl are known for their particularly aggressive and fearless nature.
-Red Quills have been described as having a “warlike attitude” when it comes to competition or when threatened, making them especially well-suited for cockfighting.
+Red Quills have been described as having a “warlike attitude” regarding competition or when threatened, making them especially well-suited for cockfighting.

-Red Quills, like many gamefowl breeds, require regular exercise to stay healthy.
-They are energetic birds who love to move around, so they should have plenty of room to stretch their wings and take part in activities such as flying, running, and roosting.
+Like many gamefowl breeds, Red Quills require regular exercise to stay healthy.
+They are energetic birds who love to move around, so they should have plenty of room to stretch their wings and participate in activities such as flying, running, and roosting.

-Overall, Red Quill Gamefowl are known for their fierce spirit, intelligence, and strong personality.
-They are loyal, affectionate birds when given the right environment and care, and a great choice for anyone looking for a gamefowl with lots of personalities.
+Red Quill Gamefowl are known for their fierce spirit, intelligence, and strong personality.
+When given the right environment and care, they are loyal, affectionate birds and an excellent choice for anyone looking for a gamefowl with lots of personalities.

 Fighting Style of Red Quill Gamefowl

-The fighting style of Red Quill gamefowl are characterized by their speed and agility in the ring.
+The fighting style of Red Quill gamefowl is characterized by their speed and agility in the ring.
 This breed is renowned for its quick reflexes and high power, making it a popular choice for cockfighting enthusiasts.
-While the Red Quill is aggressive by nature, it is known for its focus and strategy in the ring.
+While the Red Quill is naturally aggressive, it is known for its focus and strategy in the ring.

 Red Quills are typically aggressive in the early stages of a fight, using their speed and power to their advantage.
 They often rely on their beak to gain an edge over their opponent, using them to cause puncture wounds that can be incredibly damaging.
 As the fight progresses, these birds become more strategic and focused, attempting to tire out their opponent and capitalize on opportunities for attack.
-Red Quill gamefowl also use their wings to their advantage in the ring, using them to effectively block blows and strike their opponents in a surprise attack.
+Red Quill gamefowl also use their wings to their advantage in the ring, effectively blocking blows and striking their opponents in a surprise attack.

-As a breed, Red Quill gamefowl are known for their courage and determination in the ring.
-These birds do not back down easily and will continue to fight until they are overwhelmed by their opponents or they are declared the winner.
+Red Quill gamefowl are known as a breed for their courage and determination in the ring.
+These birds do not back down quickly and will continue to fight until they are overwhelmed by their opponents or declared the winner.
 They are also known for their loyalty to their owners, as they will stay with them until their death.

 Overall, Red Quill gamefowl is known for its impressive fighting style.
 This breed is admired for its speed, agility, and power in the ring, as well as its courage and loyalty to its owner.
 With the proper training and care, these birds can make formidable opponents in the ring.